Bcrypt Hash Verifier

 When should I use this tool vs the Bcrypt Generator?

-Verify whether a plaintext password matches a stored bcrypt hash, entirely
+Verify whether a plaintext password matches a stored bcrypt hash, entirely in your browser using the bcryptjs library.

 Use cases: